ZahidSolorzano/ZahidSolorzano/project-2-registration/test-cases.md

 **Status:** FAIL  | **Priority:** LOW  |  **Bug Reference** BUG-08

-### TC-12 Email - Charcater limit in the top level domain part
+### TC-12 Email - Characater limit in the top level domain part

-**Description:** Verify that the Email field has a character limit or handles very long input appropriately in the top level domain part (afterthe last dot)
+**Description:** Verify that the Email field has a character limit or handles very long input appropriately in the top level domain part (after the last dot)

 **Preconditions:**
 - Navigate to https://demoqa.com/automation-practice-form